nianqi-tian/FlagGems/src/flag_gems/experimental_ops/README.md

 # Overview
-The `experimental` module provides a space for new operators that are not yet ready for production release.
-Operators in this module are accessible via `flag_gems.experimental.*` and follow the same development patterns as core operators.
+The `experimental_ops` module provides a space for new operators that are not yet ready for production release.
+Operators in this module are accessible via `flag_gems.experimental_ops.*` and follow the same development patterns as core operators.

 # Usage Example
 Users can access operators as: